Local Fuel Market Performance

 For this Pricing-window, Zen Petroleum, Benab Oil, Petrosol and Frimps Oil sold the least-priced fuel on the local market according to IES Market-Scan.

 World Oil Market

-Data monitored by the IES Economic Desk from the Foreign Exchange (Forex) market shows that the Cedi saw a sharp depreciation against the U.S. Dollar by 1.36 percent to close trading in the window at Gh¢5.95 to the US Dollar from the previous window’s Gh¢5.87 to the US Dollar.
+Data collated by IES Economic Desk from the Foreign Exchange (Forex) market shows the Cedi improved on its stability against the U.S. Dollar by 0.17% trading at Gh¢5.78 to the US Dollar.

-For the September First Pricing-Window, with the 3.75 percent reduction in the price of the International Benchmark- Brent crude, the 0.47 percent decrease in price of Gasoline, the 1.63 percent increase in Gasoil price and the sharp depreciation of 1.36 percent of the local currency against the US Dollar; the Institute for Energy Security (IES) projects for price of fuel on the domestic market at the various pumps to remain stable.
+Due to factors including the 5.09% increase in price of the International Benchmark- Brent crude, the 4.58% increase in price of Gasoil, the 4.82% increase in Gasoline price and the 0.17% marginal appreciation of the local currency against the US Dollar; the Institute for Energy Security (IES) projects for an increase in price of fuel on the domestic market at the various pumps as we continue into, February 2021.

 For the majority of OMCs that maintained their prices at the pump within the last window, we expect to see an increment this window taking into consideration the international changes in prices over the period.